Minamata Bay: Minamata disease

 Minamata Bay was heavily polluted in the 1950s and 1960s by wastewater, mixed with mercury dumped into Hyakken Harbour from the Chisso Corporation's factory in Minamata, particularly by methylmercury.
 The highly toxic compound bioaccumulated in fish and shellfish in the bay which, when eaten by the people living around the bay, gave rise to Minamata disease.
 More than 10,000 people were affected.

 A memorial service was held at the Minamata Disease Municipal Museum on 1 May 2006 to mark 50 years since the official discovery of the disease.
 Despite bad weather the service was attended by over 600 people, including Chisso chairman Shunkichi Goto and Environment Minister Yuriko Koike.

 The poisoning of Minamata Bay had a large impact on Japanese culture as well.
 Hayao Miyazaki used this event as inspiration to create his epic manga Nausicaä of the Valley of the Wind and its anime adaptation.
-Toshiko Akiyoshi composed the jazz suite Minamata for big band, performed on her album Insights divided into three parts, reflecting the transition of the village from innocence to prosperity and consequence.
+Toshiko Akiyoshi composed the jazz suite Minamata for big band, performed on her album Insights, divided into three parts, reflecting the transition of the village from a peaceful existence, to prosperity and consequence, and epilogue.